marcbaetica/wizard-tower-init/README.md

 - [glazewm (with zebar)](https://github.com/glzr-io/glazewm?tab=readme-ov-file#installation) (tested on version 3.9.1)
 - [wezterm](https://wezterm.org/index.html) ( tested on version 20240203-110809-5046fc22)
 - [neovim](https://neovim.io/doc/install/) (tested on version 0.11.5)
+The following needs to be in the path
+- firefox and others in the path
+- npm (needed for pyright installation withing Neovim)

 ### Structure: